UK Counselling and psychotherapy for adults - support for grief, addiction, trauma, and transformation.

 Together, we work at your pace to help you:

-Communicate your needs more clearly and improve family relationships
+• Communicate your needs more clearly and improve relationships

 Meet Anni Stonebridge

-I am a counsellor specialising in supporting adults who live and work in ruralcommunities, particularly those involved in equestrian work, farming, food production and other rural industries.
-My work comes from a deep understanding of rural life - it’s rewards, it’s pressures, and the unseen and misunderstood realities that rural people face.
+I am a counsellor specialising in supporting adults who live and work in the UK, particularly those experiencing grief, addiction, trauma, and transformation.
+My work comes from a deep understanding of life - it’s rewards, it’s pressures, and the unseen and misunderstood realities that people face.

-I work pluralistically - I have a menu of different approaches which I will offer to you so we can work together to customise your therapy to your needs and preferences.
+I work pluralistically - this means I have a menu of different approaches which we will explore together to customise your therapy to what you need what you find works for you.
+This is definitely not a one size fits all!
 Starting from a person centred foundation, I draw from cognitive behavioural therapy (CBT), emotionally focussed therapy (EFT), motivational interviewing, narrative therapy, trauma approaches and family systems theory.
-At the start of the therapy we will take time to explore what is going on for you and find an approach that feels right for you.
+At the start of the therapy we will take time to explore what is going on for you and find approaches that we are both confident feels right for you.

-I grew up in rural North Wales and began my working life in the family craft business before training as a saddler, hoofcare professional, and horse trainer.
-Later in life my family and I moved to North East Scotland where I live now and still support the family food business.
-I ran my own rural businesses through challenging times including the foot and mother epidemic, economic recession, COVID19, personal loss and career changing injury.
+I grew up in Liverpool and North Wales and began my working life in the family craft business before training as a saddler, hoofcare professional, and horse trainer, then a psychology degree led me to work in addiction for ten years.
+Later in life my family and I moved to North East Scotland where I base my private practice, work as a counselling tutor, and support the family food business.

-A serious accident involving a horse led me to make some serious decisions about my life, and ultimately my retraining as a counsellor.
+A serious accident led me to make some fundamental decisions about my life, and ultimately my retraining as a counsellor.
 Through this lived experience, I bring a genuine understanding of grief, loss, identity change, and the emotional impact of having a loved way of life taken from you unexpectedly.

-Because of this bnackground, I have a particular sensitivity to the unique challenges rural people face - including isolation, financial pressure, responsibility for animals and livelihoods, and the unspoken expectation to “just get on with it”.
-I understand how meaningful rural work can be, I live in a national park and the beauty is outstanding, b ut I also know how hard it can be when things go wrong for rural families and businesses.
+Because of this background, I have a particular sensitivity to the unique challenges people face - including isolation, financial pressure, relationships and livelihoods, and the unspoken expectation to “just get on with it”.
+I understand how meaningful work can be, I live in a national park and the beauty is outstanding, but I also know how hard it can be when things go wrong for rural families and businesses.

-If you feel that my approach might be a good fit for you, you’re welcome to get in touch.
-We can talk about what’s been going on for you and whether counselling with me feels like the right next step.
-There’s no obligation - just a chance to see if working together would be helpful.
+If you feel that my approach might be a good fit for you, I would love for you to get in touch.
+We can talk about what’s been going on for you, what you are looking for, and whether counselling with me feels like the right next step.

 "I felt safe, understood, you gave me helpful things to do.
 The first three consultations were very effective in getting me out of a state of despair.
 I will use the suggested tasks to work on myself, which will give me a good start to recovery.
 I highly recommend it."